iterative/dvc/docs/doc.rst

 Converts files and directories to DVC data files.

-The command doe the conversion from a *regular file* to *DVC data file* in a few steps:
+The command does the conversion from a *regular file* to *DVC data file* in a few steps:

 1. Calculate the file checksum.
 2. Create a cache file in the cache dir *.dvc/cache*.